 We encourage our investors to do adequate research or contact a broker/financial advisor, attorney or CPA, to determine if an Limited Partnership is an appropriate investment.

 Once you have determined that a limited partnership is suitable for you, it can be purchased with your Self-Directed IRA or another retirement account at Mainstar Trust.
-Click here to find out how to use a Mainstar Trust account to invest in an LLC.
+Click here to find out how to use a Mainstar Trust account to invest in a Limited Partnership product.